 - Special offers and deals throughout the year

-- Additional rewards for teachers and members of the U.S. military
+- Additional rewards for members of the U.S. military and teachers

-Formerly known as the International House of Pancakes, IHOP is now officially just IHOP.
-However, it hasn’t lost its emphasis on pancakes and other breakfast fare, nor its family-friendly vibe.
-It’s rated the second-best family restaurant in Ranker and earns recommendations from Women’s Day, Cheapism, and The Daily Meal.
+Formerly known as the International House of Pancakes, IHOP still emphasizes pancakes and other breakfast fare and retains its family-friendly vibe.
+Ranker rated it the sixth-best family restaurant, and it earns recommendations from Women’s Day, Cheapism, and The Daily Meal.

 Menu Selections for Adults

 Despite its name change, IHOP’s menu continues to focus heavily on traditional breakfast foods.
-At any hour of the day, you can order eggs and hash browns, waffles, French toast, or an omelet.
-Pancakes are still very popular too, from the traditional short stack to exotic offerings like Mexican churro pancakes and sweet or savory crepes.
+At any hour of the day, you can order waffles, French toast, or an omelet.
+Pancakes are still very popular too, from the traditional short stack to exotic offerings like Mexican tres leches pancakes and Swedish crepes.

-If breakfast for dinner isn’t your style, IHOP also offers more traditional dinner fare.
-You can choose from a wide array of burgers, sandwiches, and all-American main dishes like roast turkey or sirloin steak.
-Sides can be breakfast-centered, like hash browns, bacon, and biscuits, or more dinner-oriented, like French fries, onion rings, and salad.
+If breakfast for dinner isn’t your style, IHOP also offers more traditional dinner options.
+You can choose from a wide array of burgers, sandwiches, and all-American main dishes like roast turkey or sirloin steak tips.
+Sides can be breakfast-centered, like hash browns, bacon, and toast, or more dinner-oriented, like French fries, onion rings, and salad.

 IHOP is a very budget-friendly choice, with low prices on nearly every menu item.
-However, for those who prefer a still lighter and cheaper option, there’s the 55+ menu.
-It offers modest portions of several breakfast items, sandwiches, and dinners, with correspondingly modest prices.
+However, for older adults who prefer a still lighter and cheaper option, there’s the 55-plus menu.
+It offers modest portions of several breakfast selections, sandwiches, and dinners, with correspondingly modest prices.